JeremyTCD/Mimo/ReadMe.md

 To use your package locally, in your blog project directory, run the following command:

 ```
-C:\your\path\blog> yarn remove jeremytcd-docfx-themes-mimo
+C:\your\path\blog> npm remove jeremytcd-docfx-themes-mimo
 ```

 Then add your customized package using the following command:

 ```
-C:\your\path\blog> yarn add "C:/your/path/jeremytcd-docfx-themes-mimo-v0.0.0.tgz"
+C:\your\path\blog> npm add "C:/your/path/jeremytcd-docfx-themes-mimo-v0.0.0.tgz"
 ```

-Don't forget to clear your Yarn cache or increment the version number in *project.json* if you repack the package.
+Don't forget to clear your Npm cache or increment the version number in *project.json* if you repack the package.

 ## Alternatives
 DocFx is geared toward generating documentation sites.
 There are however, some pros for using DocFx to generate your blog: